zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 To install this library in your project, use a build tool such as Maven, Gradle, or Ant.
 Get the necessary artifacts from the [Kotlin SDK repository](https://zowe.jfrog.io/artifactory/libs-release/org/zowe/sdk/zowe-kotlin-sdk/).

-If you add the Kotlin SDK as a dependency to your project, Maven or Gradle automatically downloads the dependencies.
+If you add the Kotlin SDK as a dependency to your project, Maven or Gradle automatically downloads any additional dependencies needed to use the SDK.

 :::note